aditya-2k23/store-it/README.md

 ## Features

-- **User Authentication with Appwrite**: Users can sign up and log in to their accounts using appwrite authentication system.
+- **User Authentication with Appwrite**: Users can sign up and log in to their accounts using the App Write authentication system.
-- **File Uploads**: Users can effortlessly upload a variety of file types to their accounts.
+- **File Uploads**: Users can effortlessly upload various file types to their accounts.
-- **View and Manage Files**: Users can view and manage their files in a clean and organized manner, with the ability to view on a new tab, rename or delete files.
+- **View and Manage Files**: Users can view and manage their files in a clean and organized manner, with the ability to view on a new tab, and rename or delete files.
 - **Download Files**: Users can download the uploaded files to their local machine.
-- **Share Files**: Users can share files with others by generating a specifying their email address, enabling collaboration and easy access to important content.
+- **Share Files**: Users can share files with others by specifying their email address, enabling collaboration and easy access to important content.
 - **Dashboard**: Users can view their storage usage, recent uploads, and a summary of files grouped by type.
-- **Global Search**: Users can quickly find files and shared content across their account.
+- **Global Search**: Users can quickly find files and share content across their accounts.
 - **Sorting Options**: Organize files efficiently by sorting them by name, size, and date.
 - **Modern Responsive Design**: A clean and modern UI that works seamlessly across all devices.